kris00072/lucidgrowth/DOCKER_DEPLOYMENT_FIX.md

 ### If Docker Build Still Fails
 1. Check that all files are committed to Git
 2. Ensure `package.json` is present in backend directory
-3. Try building locally first: `docker build -f backend/Dockerfile.production ./backend`
+3. Try building locally first: `docker build ./backend`

 ### If Render Deployment Fails
 1. Check Render logs for specific errors